-Encourage movement breaks at work
+Encourage movement breaks

 Desk work involves long stretches of time when employees are not moving.
 Buying standing desks for your employees isn't the answer; the negative effects of desk work – like musculoskeletal disorders and increased risk of certain diseases – happen whether workers are sitting or standing.
-Instead, new research confirms that sedentary time should be broken up with periods of physical activity.
+Instead, sedentary time should be broken up with periods of physical activity.
 [Ready to get moving?
 Try these three tips to stay active at work.]

 These breaks, studies have found, mitigate the damage of too much sedentary time at work.
 By encouraging employees to leave their desks, stand up and move around, you protect them from injury and increase their focus, which directly boosts your bottom line.